Yonamorgades/weather-app/README.md

-#Simple weather app whit react and Opena weahter Maps
+#Simple weather app with react and Opena weahter Maps

 # Getting Started with Create React App